Perspective | After a university falls in Afghanistan, a D.C. organization scrambles to keep students safe and still learning

 “I have stories that will just break your heart,” Schweitzer says when we talk.
 “There are so many.”

-Recently, she received a message from the relative of three children whose father was working for the university five years ago when the Taliban targeted it.
+Recently, she received a message from a relative of three children whose father was working for the university five years ago when the Taliban targeted it.
 On Aug.
 24, 2016, a group of terrorists, carrying guns and explosives, raided the campus and killed 15 people.
 The children’s father was one of the victims.

 In the message, the relative expresses concern that the children and their mother will become targets of the Taliban because of their affiliation with the university.